10 performance review biases and how to avoid them (Updated 2023)

 Definition.
 Centrality bias is the tendency to rate most items in the middle of a rating scale.

 While moderation is great in most things, high-stakes situations like performance reviews often require taking a stand.
-When everyone receives the same rating, it’s difficult to distinguish the low-performing employees from the top-performing employees.
+When everyone receives the same rating, it isn’t easy to distinguish low-performing employees from top-performing ones.

+Example of centrality bias.
 A manager hands in his annual performance evaluations, but almost everyone on his team scored in the middle of the scale.
-If the company is working on a 5-point rating scale, that means most employees received a 3.
+If the company is working on a 5-point rating scale, most employees receive a 3.
 This is a common occurrence as many managers don’t like being extreme and trend moderate in their reviews.

 Prevention strategy.
-Centrality bias can be overcome by taking a flexible approach to the way scales are designed.
+Centrality bias can be overcome by taking a flexible approach to designing scales.
 The simplest way is to eliminate the neutral option from the rating scale, such as switching from a 5-point scale to a 4-point scale.
 This way, evaluators have to make a choice one way or the other.

 5. Leniency bias